jimdavis1/iSENTRY/PATRIC_Metadata/README.md

 This repo contains the up to date metadata cleanup work that has been done for the iSENTRY project using the data from PATRIC.

-The objective of this work is to build clean metadata fields that describe bacterial pathogens and non pathogens for use in machine learning and other algorithmic prediction projects.
+The objective of this work is to build clean metadata fields that describe bacterial pathogens and non pathogens for use in machine learning and other algorithmic forms of prediction.

 PATRIC contains genomes and metadata from GenBank and other sources, including the literature and data for genomes assembled from SRA.

-Data that related to pathogenicity, and which might be most predictive for models include the following SOLR fields:
+The following SOLR fields  relate to pathogenicity, have the most data, and are likely to be most predictive:

 * host name
 * body sample site